-The COVID-19 pandemic has forced companies to send employees home to work remotely.
+The COVID-19 pandemic forced companies to send employees home to work remotely.
 How can your team maintain a collaborative environment while maintaining clear communication and project efficiency?
 If you find your team struggling with this and you’re looking for a solution – Microsoft Teams could be your answer.

 What is Microsoft Teams?